Tuning Fairness by Balancing Target Labels: Experiments

-\textbf{Results for Equality of Opportunity on ProPublica dataset.} For equality of opportunity, we again follow Zafar et al.~\cite{zafar2017fairnesstreatment} and evaluate the algorithm on the ProPublica dataset.
+For equality of opportunity, we again follow \citet{zafar2017fairnesstreatment} and evaluate the algorithm on the ProPublica dataset.
 As we did for demographic parity, we define a measure of equality of opportunity via the ratio of the true positive rates (TPRs) within the demographic groups.
 We use $\mathit{TPR}_{s=i}$ to denote the observed TPR in group $i$: $\PP(\hat{y}=1|y=1, s=i)$, and $\mathit{TNR}_{s=i}$ for the observed true negative rate (TNR) in the same manner.
 The measure is then given by $\mathit{TPR}_{s=0} / \mathit{TPR}_{s=1}$.
 A perfectly fair algorithm would achieve $1.0$ on the measure.
-In order to get the target TNR ($\mathit{TNR}_t$), we run the baseline GP with and without $s$ 10 times at first, and obtain the means of $\mathit{TNR}_{s=0}$ and $\mathit{TNR}_{s=1}$ for both with and without $s$ as input.
-As described in Section~\ref{ssec:tpr}, we take the minimum of the TNRs as the target TNR\@.
-We tried other target TNRs as well with similar results.

-In order to demonstrate the \emph{tuning} aspect of our proposed framework, we set different target TPRs: $0.6, 0.7, 0.8, 0.9, 1.0$.
-The target value of $0.6$ corresponds approximately to the maximum of the two TPRs.
-Therefore, this value would be the default value according to the procedure described in Section~\ref{ssec:tpr}.
-The results of 10 runs are shown in Fig.~\ref{fig:propublica_opp_box}.
-Here, for the race attribute, we see that \emph{FairGP} with $\mathit{TPR}_t = 0.6$ using $s$ for predictions performs best in terms of the TPR ratio.
-For the gender attribute, most of our \emph{FairGP} models with and without $s$ as input (except $\mathit{TPR}_t = 1$) achieve better fairness than \emph{ZafarEqOpp} and the other baselines, with little to no accuracy drop.
-Furthermore, although our \emph{FairGP} cannot always outperform \emph{ZafarEqOpp}, we can achieve significantly higher TPRs for each group ($\mathit{TPR}_{s=0}$, $\mathit{TPR}_{s=1}$) and the whole test dataset (TPR), which is discussed next based on the visualization in Fig.~\ref{fig:propublica_opp_scatter}(a) and (b).

-It can be seen that higher target TPRs lead to higher $\mathit{TPR}_{s=0}$, $\mathit{TPR}_{s=1}$, and TPR\@.
-Fig.~\ref{fig:propublica_opp_scatter}(a) and (b) show the actual TPRs for the two groups ($s=0$ and $s=1$) setting several TPR targets.
-As a comparison, \emph{ZafarEqOpp} achieves $\mathit{TPR}_{s=0}=0.574$ and $\mathit{TPR}_{s=1}=0.505$ with \emph{race} as sensitive attribute and $\mathit{TPR}_{s=0}= 0.421$ and $\mathit{TPR}_{s=1}=0.563$ with \emph{gender}.
-By setting the target TPRs higher, we can easily improve our actual TPRs for each group.
-Fig.~\ref{fig:propublica_opp_scatter}(c) and (d) show the same data with different axes (TPR and TNR).
-A clear trend is that setting higher target TPRs will lead to the higher actual TPRs and lower actual TNRs.
-Thus, the target TPR does \emph{control} the trade-off between accuracy and fairness.
-Fig.~\ref{fig:propublica_opp_scatter}(c) and (d) also illustrate the trade-off between TPR and TNR of our algorithm, which was discussed in Section~\ref{ssec:tpr}.
+The results of 10 runs are shown in Fig.~\ref{fig:propublica_opp_box} and Fig.~\ref{fig:propublica_opp_scatter_tpr}.
+Fig.~\ref{fig:propublica_opp_box}(a) and (b) show the accuracy-fairness trade-off; Fig.~\ref{fig:propublica_opp_scatter_tpr}(a) and (b) show the achieved TPRs.
+In the accuracy-fairness plot, varying $\mathit{PR}_t$ is shown to produce an inverted U-shape: Higher $\mathit{PR}_t$ still leads to improved fairness, but at a high cost in terms of accuracy.